draescherl/draescherl.github.io/content/posts/wireguard.md

 - `<subnet>` : virtual subnet, goes in pair with the `<server-ip-address>`.
 A safe default is `/32`.
 - `<interface>` : the name of the network interface your VPN will listen on.

 # Client-side configuration
-Just as before, if you have not done so already, you need to create the config file.
+Just as before, if you have not done so already, you need to create the config file :
 ```bash
 sudo touch /etc/wireguard/wg0.conf
 ```